prasindu/travel-planner-app/README.md

 ### Step 5 — Start the Trip & Navigate
 Hit **"Start Journey"** to begin.
 As you travel, each upcoming destination is highlighted live on the **interactive map view** so you always know exactly where you're headed.

-### Step 6 — Smart Weather Rerouting
+### Step 6 — Smart Weather Rerouting & Alerts
-The app continuously monitors weather conditions at your upcoming stops.
-If **rain, thunderstorms, or severe weather** is detected:
+The app monitors weather conditions.
+If severe weather is detected, you receive an Instant Push Notification and indoor alternatives are suggested.
 - You'll receive an **instant alert**
 - The app suggests **alternative nearby destinations** that are suitable for the current conditions
 - You can accept a suggested alternative or dismiss the alert and continue your original plan

+### Step 7 — Stay Notified
+Never miss a trip with automated push notifications reminding you 30 minutes before your journey begins!

 ---